goFrendiAsgard/kokoropy/README.md

             return ['bubasaur', 'charmender', 'squirtle', 'caterpie', 'pikachu']
 ```

-This model can say hello, and can give you a lit of pokemons
+This model can say hello, and can give you a list of pokemons

 Controller
 ----------
-Have a model, make your application able to do things, but have a controller let you do things
+Have a model, make your application able to do things, but have a controller let you do things.
 Controller is a gateway into your model.
 Of course, putting some logic here is possible.
 Just keep in mind to keep your controller as slim as possible.